pertusa/ap/docs/fsl_assignment.md

 This is a simple example, but making reliable prompts for accurate few-shot learning classifiers is not straighforward.
 Please, have a look to this paper first: https://arxiv.org/abs/2102.09690.
 You can see in Fig. 4 how the order and balance of the positive/negative examples can affect the results.

-The goal of this assignment is assesssing your understanding of how to effectively employ few-shot learning techniques on GPT and Gemini models.
+The goal of this assignment is assesssing your understanding of how to effectively employ few-shot learning techniques on GPT and Gemini[@gemini] models.

-> [Google Gemini](https://gemini.google.com/app) is another recent LLM similar to ChatGPT.
+> [Google Gemini](https://gemini.google.com/app) is a very recent LLM similar to ChatGPT.
 One important difference from ChatGPT is that Gemini can also access to the web to search for updated information.

 ## Exercise 2